Book review of “A Well-Behaved Woman” by Therese Anne Fowler

 I cannot add anything more to this review except my kudos to Fowler for painting such a three-dimensional portrait of Alva, who is ultimately human and truly realistic and whose many flaws did nothing to diminish her many admirable qualities.
 If this is the kind of women’s historical fiction you generally enjoy, I’m thinking that there are few, if any, better examples than this novel.
 This is why I’m wholeheartedly recommending this and giving it a full five out of five stars, since I honestly enjoyed every minute of reading this book.

 St. Martin’s Press will release “A Well-Behaved Woman: A Novel of the Vanderbilts” by Therese Anne Fowler on October 16, 2018.
-This book is available (for pre-order) from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.